 Welcome to the official LoneLady website.
-Julie Campbell, A.K.A LoneLady, is a solo singer, songwriter, multi-instrumentalist and producer from Manchester, England.
-Her music is influenced by postpunk, dance and funk.
+Julie Campbell, A.K.A LoneLady, is a solo musician, singer, songwriter and producer from Manchester, England who integrates post-punk, electronic, experimental and pop sensibilities into her music.
 Find out more about her on the site’s about page.

 Also check out the news section for the latest on new releases and posts from LoneLady herself.
 Recent posts are listed below, or jump right to the latest one.

 Fixing The Unseen Days – snapshots from studio life

 Date: some unlinear time across 2016-2017.
 There’s a photo of me aged around 10, in the from room of my home in Audenshaw, sitting at a small, plastic yamaha keyboard..I didn’t have music lessons as a kid but I found a lot of joy in poking around this simple, cheap instrument, picking out melodies by ear, exploring the modest voice bank of sounds (100 voice bank ) and the 22 present rhythms named things like ’8 beat’ ‘rock-a-ballad’ (didn’t like that one)’ ‘disco’ ‘funk’ ‘country’ and so on.

 Years later this keyboard is still here, chipped and stickered with stars from the insert stickers of blank cassettes.
 It has been the start of my process since I started recording on a Tascam 4-track, putting out CDRs, and was a major presence on Nerve Up and Hinterland.
 Now it sits amid a studio family that has expanded considerably since those first days.
 (But it holds its own and, to be honest in a fire, I’d save that, though its worth about £30….)